hankhank10/music-screen-api/README.md

 # Show a Spotify Code graphic for the currently playing song if playing from Spotify
 show_spotify_code = True

-#Overide the albumart with that from Spotify if available
+#Overide the album art with that from Spotify if available
 show_spotify_albumart = True
 ```

-NOTE: You can localise the Spotify search to your country using the `spotify_market` setting in `sonos_settings.py` by `None` for one of the country codes recognised by the Spotify API ([Information Here](https://developer.spotify.com/documentation/web-api/reference/#/operations/search))
+NOTE: You can localise the Spotify search to your country using the `spotify_market` setting in `sonos_settings.py` by changing `None` to one of the country codes recognised by the Spotify API ([Information Here](https://developer.spotify.com/documentation/web-api/reference/#/operations/search))

-Spotipy expects to have access to a `.cache` file

-If the script fails to execute on startup following the addition of yopur SPotify API detials and setting `show_spotify_code` and/or `show_spotify_albumart` to True, confirm if it is possible to manually execute the `go_sonos_highres.py` script using the following command from within the `music-screen-api` directory:
+If the script fails to execute on startup following the addition of yopur Spotify API details and setting `show_spotify_code` and/or `show_spotify_albumart` to True, confirm if it is possible to manually execute the `go_sonos_highres.py` script using the following command from within the `music-screen-api` directory:

 ```
 python3 go_sonos_highres.py